In preparation for your first visit with Said A. Ibrahimi, M.D., Vortex Psychiatry, we will need some information.

 I will provide a current credit card on file.
 I allow the office to charge fees not covered by the insurance such as for lack of coverage, yearly admin charge, deductibles, unpaid copays, and no-show charges.
 A statement of such charges will be sent to you.

-I agree to pay all bills as presented and all reasonable fees associated at the time with the with collection of such charges including fees for bounced checks, rush Rx, copays, phone consultation charges not covered by insurance, same day cancellation and noshow fees, request for copy of records, school form filling etc. per schedule of fees attached currently in force.
+I agree to pay all bills as presented and all reasonable fees associated at the time with the with collection of such charges including fees for bounced checks, rush Rx, copays, phone consultation charges not covered by insurance, same day cancellation and no-show fees, request for copy of records, school form filling etc. per schedule of fees attached currently in force.
+You authorize all charges for services rendered to be charged to your card.

 If you have seen other professionals regarding this problem and would like us to co-ordinate with them, please provide us this consent.